 - 4.11.a.
-The program must provide advanced education to ensure that each fellow develops special expertise in foot and ankle orthopaedic surgery.
+The program must provide advanced education to ensure that each fellow develops special expertise in orthopaedic surgery of the spine.
 (Core) - 4.11.a.1.
-The educational program must emphasize a scholarly approach to clinical problem-solving, self-directed study, teaching, development of analytic skills and surgical judgment, and research.
+The educational program must emphasize a scholarly approach to clinical problem solving, self-directed study, teaching, development of analytic skills and surgical judgment, and research.
 (Core) - 4.11.b.
-The didactic curriculum must include anatomy, physiology, biomechanics and gait, pathology, microbiology, pharmacology, and immunology as they relate to foot and ankle orthopaedic surgery.
-(Core) - 4.11.b.1.
-The program must regularly hold subspecialty conferences with active faculty member and fellow participation, including at least: (Core) - 4.11.b.1.a. one weekly teaching conference; (Detail) - 4.11.b.1.b. one monthly morbidity and mortality conference; and, (Detail) - 4.11.b.1.c. one monthly journal club in foot and ankle orthopaedic surgery.
-(Detail) - 4.11.c.
-The program must emphasize the diagnosis of clinical disorders of the bones, joints, and soft tissues of the foot and ankle including the pathogenesis of these disorders, the treatment modalities available, and the results and complications of such treatment.
+The didactic curriculum must include anatomy, physiology, biomechanics, microbiology, pathology, and other sciences as they relate to orthopaedic surgery of the spine.
+(Core) - 4.11.c.
+The program must regularly hold subspecialty conferences with active faculty member and fellow participation, including at least: (Core) - 4.11.c.1. one weekly teaching conference; (Detail) - 4.11.c.2. one monthly morbidity and mortality conference; and, (Detail) - 4.11.c.3. one monthly journal club in adult reconstructive orthopaedic surgery.
+(Detail) - 4.11.d.
+Clinical experiences must emphasize the diagnosis of clinical disorders of the spine, the pathogenesis of these disorders, the operative and non-operative treatment modalities available for managing these disorders, and the results and complications of such treatment.
+(Core) - 4.11.d.1.
+Fellows must observe and manage patients with a wide variety of problems in various spinal regions in both inpatient and outpatient settings.
 (Core)

-- 4.11.c.1.
-Fellows must observe and manage patients with a variety of problems involving orthopaedic repair of the foot and ankle in both inpatient and outpatient settings.
-(Core) - 4.11.c.2.
-The breadth of clinical experience must include the evaluation and care of individuals representing a wide range of ages and genders, and should involve acute, subacute, and chronic conditions.
-(Core) - 4.11.c.3.
-Clinical experiences must include orthopaedic management and referral to appropriate specialists for the care of comorbid disorders (e.g., rheumatoid arthritis, neuromuscular disorders, genetic abnormalities, diabetes), as well as those disorders of the leg that may directly or indirectly affect the foot and ankle (e.g., compartment syndrome, neuromuscular disease, malalignment of the leg, bone instability).
-(Core) - 4.11.c.4.
-Clinical experiences must include a major role in the continuing care of patients, to include progressive responsibility for patient assessment, decisions regarding treatment, pre-operative evaluation, operative experience, non-operative management, post-operative management, rehabilitation, long-term follow-up, and other outpatient care.
-(Core) - 4.11.c.5.
+- 4.11.d.2.
+The breadth of clinical experience must include the evaluation and care of individuals representing a wide range of ages and genders, and a wide variety of problems in various spinal regions.
+(Core) - 4.11.d.3.
+Clinical experiences must include a major role in the continuing care of patients, including progressive responsibility for assessment, decisions regarding treatment, non-operative management, pre-operative evaluation, operative experience, post-operative management and rehabilitation.
+(Core) - 4.11.d.4.
 Clinical experiences must include providing consultation with faculty member supervision.
-(Core) - 4.11.c.6.
-Clinical experiences must include clearly-defined teaching responsibilities for fellows, allied health personnel, and residents and medical students if present.
-(Core) - 4.11.c.6.a.
-These teaching experiences must correlate basic biomedical knowledge with the clinical aspects of foot and ankle orthopaedic surgery.
-(Core) - 4.11.d.
+(Core) - 4.11.d.5.
+Clinical experiences must include clearly defined teaching responsibilities for fellows, allied health personnel, and residents and medical students if present.
+(Core) - 4.11.d.5.a.
+These teaching experiences must correlate basic biomedical knowledge with the clinical aspects of orthopaedic surgery of the spine.
+(Core) - 4.11.d.6.
+Clinical experience in the treatment of intradural pathology must be under the supervision of a faculty member with specific training in these procedures.
+(Core) - 4.11.d.7.
+When spinal disease or injury and neurological deficit coexist, the educational program must ensure appropriate interdisciplinary cooperation with neurological surgery and rehabilitation medicine.
+(Core) - 4.11.e.
 Fellows must document their operative experience in a timely manner by reporting all cases in the ACGME Case Log System.
-(Core) - 4.11.e.
+(Core) - 4.11.f.
 Programs must evaluate fellows within six weeks following entry into the program for expected entry-level skills so that additional training can be provided in a timely manner to address identified deficiencies.
 (Core)